NYC Construction Accident Lawyers

 Who May Be Liable for My Injuries From a NYC Construction Accident?

-Willful negligence on the part of your employer is also grounds for filing a lawsuit.
-That might involve being cited for an OSHA violation and ignoring it, with your injury caused directly by this violation.
+Willful negligence on the part of your employer is grounds for filing a lawsuit.
+It might involve being cited for an OSHA violation and ignoring it, with your injury caused directly by this violation.

 Additionally, you may be eligible to bring a personal injury lawsuit against a third party (a person or entity that is not your direct employer) if this third party’s negligence in any way contributed to your serious injury.

-A common example would be a construction accident caused by an equipment malfunction.
-Manufacturers must make sure that their products are safe for use—otherwise, they’re on the hook for any damages.
+A typical example is a construction accident caused by an equipment malfunction.
+Manufacturers must ensure their products are safe; otherwise, they’re responsible for any damages.

-Besides equipment manufacturers, third parties who are frequently found accountable for construction accident injuries include:
+Besides equipment manufacturers, third parties who are frequently found accountable for construction accident injuries include the following:

-• General contractors: In addition to following general safety practices, general contractors must ensure that scaffolding and other dangerous site equipment are secured and fastened.
-Workers hurt due to improperly functioning or installed devices, such as stays, hoists, pulleys, and ladders, may hold general contractors liable.
+• General contractors: Besides following general safety practices, general contractors must ensure that scaffolding and other dangerous site equipment are secured and fastened.
+Workers hurt due to improper functioning or installed devices, such as stays, hoists, pulleys, and ladders, may hold general contractors liable.

 • Subcontractors: These parties often perform a great deal of work on construction sites.
 They, too, are responsible for providing a safe working environment.
 Subcontractors may operate heavy equipment or motor vehicles, prime sources of serious construction accidents.

-• Architects and engineers: Did your injury occur because there was a structural collapse or another condition related to substandard engineering or planning?
+• Architects and engineers: Did your injury occur because of a structural collapse or another condition related to substandard engineering or planning?
 Was the project inspected regularly by site engineers?
 In such situations, these professionals may be held liable for your injuries due to their negligence.

 It is not unusual for more than one third party to bear responsibility for the same injury, making it a joint contributory negligence situation.
-If a subcontractor’s equipment collides with a worker, that subcontractor might prove liable.
+For example, if a subcontractor’s equipment collides with a worker, that subcontractor might prove liable.
 If it turns out that an equipment malfunction contributed to the collision, both the subcontractor and the manufacturer may prove liable.
-If the property owner knew the subcontractor was not operating the equipment in a safe manner but failed to act, they could also be held accountable.
+If the property owner knew the subcontractor was not safely operating the equipment but failed to act, they could also be held accountable.

 New York Labor Laws — Know Your Rights